 Many small towns are just too small to support a whole hotel.
 Having a bed-and-breakfast would allow passers-by to have a place to stay as well as give the locals a place to get away without spending a lot of money.
 Another nice idea, is that your bed and breakfast could be the local wedding destination.

 Computer and Phone Repair

 A few years ago, I might have considered this a more frivolous business, but our lives are so wrapped up in technology that it is now a necessity.
+Computer and phone repair businesses are here to stay.
 Our phone and computers contain our family photos, our business records, our banking statements and more.
 People often need to have their data recovered because their computer has failed.
 Sure, you’ll have your routine virus removal jobs, but your real money maker will most likely be file recovery.

 There are many types of insurance including business insurance, car insurance, health insurance, and homeowner’s insurance.
 No matter how rural a person tries to be, or how small the town is, people still need insurance.
-You could be an insurance broker, or if your pockets are a lot deeper, than start your own insurance company
+You could be an insurance broker, or if your pockets are a lot deeper, then start your own insurance company.

 Business Ideas for Small Towns